google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

 and the [Automatic Reconnect Sample](https://googlechrome.github.io/samples/web-bluetooth/automatic-reconnect.html) to dive deeper.

-Warning: Bluetooth GATT Attributes, services, characteristics, etc. are invalidated when a device disconnects.
+Warning: Bluetooth GATT attributes, services, characteristics, etc. are invalidated when a device disconnects.
 This means your code should always retrieve (through `getPrimaryService(s)`, `getCharacteristic(s)`, etc.) these attributes after reconnecting.